 Avelumab is approved to treat:

-- Merkel cell carcinoma that has metastasized (spread to other parts of the body).
-It is used in adults and in children aged 12 years or older.
+- Merkel cell carcinoma (a type of skin cancer) that has spread.
+It is used in adults and in children aged 12 years and older.

-- Renal cell carcinoma (a type of kidney cancer) that is advanced.
-It is used with axitinib as first-line therapy.
+- Renal cell carcinoma (a type of kidney cancer) that has spread or cannot be removed by surgery.
+It is used with axitinib as the first treatment.

 Avelumab is also being studied in the treatment of other types of cancer.

 Definition from the NCI Drug Dictionary - Detailed scientific definition and other names for this drug.

 MedlinePlus Information on Avelumab - A lay language summary of important information about this drug that may include the following:

 - warnings about this drug,